Team East Sussex (TES) Terms of Reference

 13. Public misconduct

-- Members of the public invited to participate in a TES meeting are not permitted to record any part of the meeting through audio and/or visual recording equipment.
+- Any member of the public invited to participate in a TES meeting is not permitted to record any part of the meeting through audio and/or visual recording equipment.

-- If a member of the public interrupts a meeting or otherwise behaves irregularly, improperly or offensively, the Chair, with the consent of the TES Board, may request that s/he leave the meeting or order that s/he is removed from the meeting.
+- If a member of the public interrupts a meeting or otherwise behaves irregularly, improperly or offensively, the Chair, with the consent of the TES Board, may request that the offending individual leave the meeting or order that they are removed from the meeting.
 In the event of a general disturbance, the Chair, with the consent of the TES Board, may suspend the meeting or direct that the public be excluded from it.
 No one so removed or excluded will be permitted to return to the meeting.

 14. TES representation on the SELEP Strategic Board

 - SELEP was registered as a company limited by guarantee in February 2020.
 As such, all members of the SELEP Strategic Board are also registered at Companies House as Directors of SELEP Ltd.

 - The SELEP Strategic Board is comprised of 25 members (SELEP Ltd Directors), including 5 co-opted members.
 TES is allocated 4 positions on the SELEP Strategic Board, made up of 1 public sector representative, stipulated as the TES member for East Sussex County Council, and 3 private sector representatives, to be determined by TES.